What is the allure of the Cigar Box Guitar (CBG)?

 The CBG evolved from stringed instruments (gourd fiddles, lutes) native to western Africa – Senegal, Gambia, Nigeria – which Africans recreated when they arrived in North America in the 1700s and 1800s.
 The ‘akonting’ existed in Africa in several forms – as a 1 string, 3 string and 5 string instrument.
 A 1 string CBG is called a Didley bow, which was and remains a fixture in today’s music culture as a unfretted instrument, well adapted to playing one string ‘blues’ in a ‘slide’ fashion.

 Where can you see the CBG in action?
 1) There are many photos of soldier bands from the US Civil War and German soldiers in World War One holding CBGs.
 2) If you look real close towards the end of the cartoon ‘Jango’, one of the ground hogs flying through the air is holding a CBG.
-3) And in the 1953 movie ‘A Face in the Crowd’, Andy Williams speaks of playing a ‘ceegar box guitar’.
+3) And in the 1953 movie ‘A Face in the Crowd’, as Andy Williams is clutching a fistful of coins out of a wheelbarrow, he speaks of a ‘ceegar box guitar’.

 During the Depression in the 1930s, there was a resurgence in the building of CBGs as money was tight and production guitars became a luxury for many.